 We both had tears in our eyes.

-Nevertheless, partially thanks to my indescribable experience in the Cape Cod Baseball League, I ended up playing competitive baseball throughout high school and made the twenty-five man varsity squad at Jacksonville University as a collegiate freshman.
-On January 29, 1974, a day after my nineteenth birthday, I attended a Providence College-Jacksonville University basketball game at the Jacksonville Coliseum.
+Nevertheless, partially thanks to my indescribable experience in the Cape Cod Baseball League, I ended up playing competitive baseball throughout high school and made the 25-man varsity squad at Jacksonville University as a freshman.
+On January 29, 1974, a day after my 19th birthday, I attended a Providence College-Jacksonville University basketball game at the Jacksonville Coliseum.
 The Friars of Providence, who then featured future NBA stars Marvin Barnes and Kevin Stacom, were the number 8 team in the nation when they played the Dolphins that evening.

 Their head coach was none other than Dave Gavitt.

-As the clock wound down to zero – PC ended up victorious, 106-90 – I sprinted out onto the Coliseum floor and made a beeline to the former Cardinals manager.
+As the clock wound down to zero – PC ended up victorious, 106-90 – I sprinted out onto the Coliseum floor and made a beeline for the former Cardinals manager.

 “Coach!”
 I yelled, “It’s a long way from Eldredge Park!”

 Gavitt’s piercing blue eyes bore right into me.
 He suddenly broke into an expansive grin and began to chuckle.
 “Well, what do you know!
-How much change do you have for me after this game?”
+How much change do you have for me after this game, Dennis?”

 “Thanks for the reassurance, Max,” I retorted as I ambled out to the pitcher’s mound.

 As I glanced around, I quickly noticed that sitting behind the backstop was an elderly Orleans supporter wearing a distinct O cap.
-For a moment, I imagined that the ghost of Al Shorter had magically appeared so that he could root on his boy.
+For a moment, I imagined that the ghost of Al Shorter had somehow magically appeared so that he could root for his boy.